hugo-russeil/hugo-russeil/README.md

 # Welcome to my GitHub Profile!

 Hey there!
 I'm Hugo, a second-year Computer Science student and passionate coder who loves tinkering with projects whenever inspiration strikes or boredom sets in.
-These days, my coding adventures are mostly in C++, Java, and C.
+These days, I am mostly experimenting with C++, Java, and C.

 ## GitHub Stats